smileyborg/TableViewCellWithAutoLayoutiOS8/README.md

 1. **[master](https://github.com/smileyborg/TableViewCellWithAutoLayoutiOS8/tree/master)** - A Swift implementation
 2. **objective-c** (this branch) - An Objective-C implementation

+To build & run the app, you should open the `TableViewCellWithAutoLayout.xcworkspace` in Xcode.

 This sample project displays a table view with cells that each contain a single-line title label and a multi-line body label (each cell's body label displays a random number of lorem ipsum words).

 This project utilizes the open source [PureLayout](https://github.com/smileyborg/PureLayout) library to easily set up constraints in code.